 Examples of navigation-driven keywords include terms like “Microsoft,” “San Diego Museum of Art,” and “New Balance Running Shoes.”
 By performing searches like these, users are attempting to reach websites or targeted subpages of brands and businesses.

-Also known as “commercial intent,” transactional queries are often viewed as the holy grail of search marketing.
+Transactional queries are often viewed as the holy grail of search marketing.
 Search requests that indicate a clear action and intention to buy are considered transactional queries.

-How to Find Good Keywords for SEO
+How to Find the Best Keywords for SEO

 Growing your business through SEO means that you first must have a solid understanding of who your customers are and the needs they’re trying to fulfill.
 By making your audience your main focus, you’ll take the guesswork out of keyword research and ultimately, lead to more successful campaigns.

-For example, let’s say you’ve just opened up a new pizza shop and you want to improve your rankings and create more targeted, high quality content.
+For example, let’s say you’ve just opened up a new pizza shop and you want to improve your rankings and create more targeted, high-quality content.
 Here are some of the questions you could ask:

 - Who is searching for pizza?